 Family Link Worker

 The family link worker will provide support to families in a number of ways.
 Help can be provided to assist parents to have more effective communication with the school and ensure that clear communication systems are adhered to.
-A family link worker will also carry out home visits to parents where they listen and offer support and advice on problems and issues using counselling skills and sign positing to relevant services.
-A family link worker can also advise parents on available resources and techniques to extend their child’s learning within the home setting.
-The role of the family link worker is to provide extra support to families on a wide variety of issues and can be contacted via the school telephone number 01483 272449, mobile 07734 392372 or via email email@example.com.
+The family link worker will also carry out home visits to parents where they listen and offer support and advice on problems and issues using counselling skills and sign positing to relevant services.
+The family link worker can also advise parents on available resources and techniques to extend their child’s learning within the home setting.
+The role of the family link worker is to provide extra support to families on a wide variety of issues and can be contacted via the school telephone number 01483 272449, mobile 07734 392372 or via email firstname.lastname@example.org.